 USC Aiken has an annual operating budget of approximately $60 million (FY 2015).
 Employment at the campus includes 320 permanent employees.
 Students receive in excess of $30 million each year in federal, state, and private aid funds.

-In addition to that, the University of South Carolina Aiken and its alumni drive the state’s economy by pumping an estimated $180 million into the state’s economy every year.
+In addition to that, the University of South Carolina Aiken and its alumni drive the state’s economy by pumping more than $281 million into the state’s economy every year (Darla Moore School of Business Economic Study, 2016).
 The breakdown of that figure is as follows:

 Some of USC Aiken's programs and initiatives include:

 The USC Aiken Convocation Center, which is the largest gathering place in Aiken County, accommodating the University's graduation ceremonies and other major events as well as concerts and family shows for the community.

 The Ruth Patrick Science Education Center, a cooperative effort with local industry that brings science and math educational programs to K-12 students and their teachers each year.
 Since its opening over 925,000 people have taken part in RPSEC programs.